 Any membership recruitment information distributed by College and/or Alumnae Panhellenics must not include reference to letters of recommendation as a requirement to participate in recruitment.
-Member organizations that accept/request letters of recommendation have the responsibility to educate members and potential new members about their policies.
-Additionally, member organizations that do accept/request letters of recommendation must clarify that letters will not be accepted that are procured by a potential new member or her family in exchange for any type of compensation.
+Member organizations that accept/request letters of recommendation have the responsibility to educate members and PNMs about their policies.
+Additionally, member organizations that do accept/request letters of recommendation must clarify that letters will not be accepted that are procured by a PNM or her family in exchange for any type of compensation.